- Penryn Campus

 In the final part of the course, you'll work independently on this project, supported by a specialist tutor.
 To accompany your project, you'll write a contextual essay focusing on an aspect of your writing practice.

 Enhanced learning opportunities

 We are delighted to host the Writers in Residence programme.
-Emily Barr is Writer in Residence in 2016, and previous Writers in Residence have included Matt Haig, Lionel Shriver, Owen Sheers and Philip Marsden.
+Wyl Menmuir is Writer in Residence in 2017, and previous Writers in Residence have included Emily Barr, Matt Haig, Lionel Shriver, Owen Sheers and Philip Marsden.

 Students have the opportunity to attend the London Book Fair and Port Eliot Festival.

 - Our library offers access to a wide range of online resources

 - For campus-based students, our Media Centre has industry-standard audio/video recording and editing equipment

 - Course-specific Virtual Learning Environment

 - Formal assessment and feedback at the end of each module.